julienrhodes/SpinalJRC/README.md

 ### Mini-module to JTAG Pinout

+Connect VCCIO to 3.3V on the mini-module (e.g. CN2-3 to CN2-11) itself, or use pin 1 of JTAG (should also be 3.3V).

 Header Pin | Description | JTAG Connector
 --- | --- | ---
 CN2-1,3,5 |  3.3V |